...

 Material Hardness

 The abrasive material should be harder than the surface being polished.
+The hardness of the material significantly impacts the abrasive selection.
+For example, titanium metal polish requires diamonds and other hard abrasives.
+Meanwhile, steel can be polished with relatively softer abrasives like aluminum oxides.
 This ensures that the abrasive effectively removes imperfections without being worn down too quickly.
-Some common abrasive materials and their relative hardness include:

 • Aluminum oxide: Suitable for polishing metals, wood, and some plastics